timmolderez/spacman/README.md

 # spacman
 <img align=right src="https://raw.githubusercontent.com/timmolderez/spacman/2d082e9e18531adf68ac424ae7d7e596e186cd14/src/main/resources/sprite/pacman_in_space.jpg"  ></img>
 Spacman is a Scala port of the [jpacman](https://github.com/SERG-Delft/jpacman-framework) project.
-Like jpacman, spacman is an implementation of the Pacman game, with a test suite included, intended to be used in Software Engineering courses.
+Like jpacman, spacman is an implementation of the Pacman game, with a test suite included, intended for use in Software Engineering courses.

+It is currently used at the Vrije Universiteit Brussel to give students an introduction to unit testing, functional testing, mocking and design by contract.
+The test suite of spacman is written using the [ScalaTest](http://www.scalatest.org/) and [ScalaMock](http://scalamock.org) frameworks.

 ## Importing spacman in IntelliJ IDEA: